keithgaines/100DaysOfCsharp/fizzBuzz/README.md

-Sure, here's a condensed version of the README that highlights the key points of building and running FizzBuzz in C# from a potential employee perspective:

 # FizzBuzz

 FizzBuzz is a classic programming exercise used to teach programming fundamentals.
 It prints the numbers 1 to 100, but replaces multiples of 3 with "Fizz", multiples of 5 with "Buzz", and multiples of both 3 and 5 with "FizzBuzz".